Random Testing

 March 5, 2018

-Random testing is standard in vibration analysis because random waveforms reflect real-world vibration.
-A random waveform is inherently irregular, non-deterministic, and non-repetitive, so we cannot use a measured point in time to predict any point before or after it.
-Therefore, we must analyze a random waveform from a statistical standpoint until the vibration event occurs.
+Random vibration tests are standard in testing facilities because random waveforms reflect real-world vibration.
+A random waveform is inherently irregular, non-deterministic, and non-repetitive, so we cannot use a measured point in time to predict any point before or after.
+Therefore, we must analyze a random waveform with statistics until the vibration event occurs.

 In this course, you will learn

-• Calculating the power spectral density (PSD) to examine and analyze a random waveform
+• How to calculate the power spectral density (PSD) to analyze a random waveform

-• Determining the PSD from the fast Fourier transform (FFT)
+• The function of the fast Fourier transform (FFT) in PSD analysis

-• Using filters, windowing, and averaging to adjust a digital sample and circumvent discontinuities
+• How to use filters, windowing, and averaging to adjust a digital sample and circumvent discontinuities

-• Quantifying random signals using statistical measures and probability distributions
+• How to quantify random signals using statistics and probability distributions

-• Understanding product design applications such as tolerances and fatigue analysis
+• Product design applications such as tolerances and fatigue analysis

 Course Information